povder/pado.io/_posts/2018-06-19-rdbc-asynchronous-database-api-scala-java.md

 The API features a&nbsp;[string interpolator](http://docs.api.rdbc.io/scala/statements/#string-interpolator)
 for Scala that allows to easily build the  SQL statements without sacrificing safety against the SQL injection attacks.
-Statements can be created like this:
+Statements can be created like this (note the `sql` prefix before the SQL statement):

 ```scala
 import io.rdbc.sapi.SqlInterpolator._